A-1 CONTRACTOR TECHNICAL ASSISTANCE PROGRAM

 Alameda County provides local small, minority, woman and veteran-owned businesses with the necessary assistance to overcome historic barriers to inclusion in public works construction and to enable them to meaningfully participate in Alameda County projects, such as the Housing Projects funded with Measure A-1 Affordable Housing dollars.
 We bring together contractors, developers, unions and public agencies to support the economic empowerment of underutilized local contractors and workers.
 Each of these groups is playing an important role in promoting the growth and development of small and minority businesses, which in turn helps support the long-term economic health of the communities in Alameda County.
 This win-win means that the monies which the taxpayers have invested in funding the A-1 Housing Bond are most effectively and efficiently put to use not just in creating more affordable housing, but also in creating greater opportunities for local businesses to participate in local construction projects, thereby expanding their own professional experience while participating in the growth and vitalization of their communities.

-The County’s Contractor Bonding Assistance Program (CBAP) will help ensure the success of the inclusionary aspects of the A-1 Housing Bond, including its requirement that 20% of the work on A-1 projects be completed by small, local businesses.
+The County’s Contractor Technical Assistance Program (CTAP) helps ensure the success of the inclusionary aspects of the A-1 Housing Bond, including its requirement that 20% of the work on A-1 projects be completed by small, local businesses.
 Through outreach, assessment, education, workshops, technical assistance, matchmaking and other support services, the Program helps make A-1 opportunities accessible.
-With a proven track record of building small contractor capacity through access to bonding, credit, safety, risk management and technical assistance, CBAP will work closely with all stakeholders in the A-1 process to ensure that small, local contractors are able to actively participate in the efforts to alleviate homelessness in Alameda County while building the local economy.
+With a proven track record of building small contractor capacity through access to bonding, credit, safety, risk management and technical assistance, CTAP will work closely with all stakeholders in the A-1 process to ensure that small, local contractors are able to actively participate in the efforts to alleviate homelessness in Alameda County while building the local economy.

-Alameda County’s Contractor Bonding Assistance Program is administered by industry professionals knowledgeable about construction, project labor and community benefits.
+Alameda County’s Contractor Technical Assistance Program is administered by industry professionals knowledgeable about construction, project labor and community benefits.

 • Convenes outreach/networking events where small, local minority, women and veteran-owned businesses learn of upcoming A-1 Housing Bond opportunities and prepare for partnerships to complete work on Housing Bond projects.

-• Provides the tools, relationships and resources such as bonding and technical assistance needed by small local businesses to get involved in and successfully complete Housing Bond projects.
+• Provides the tools, relationships and resources such as technical assistance and bonding needed by small local businesses to get involved in and successfully complete Housing Bond projects.

 • Provides information on inclusion and labor requirements to successfully complete A-1 Housing Bond projects.